Unleash/unleash/website/docs/reference/change-requests.md

 If Unleash fails to apply a scheduled change request, the change request will remain in the scheduled state.
 You can reschedule it and try to apply it again later, or you can reject it.

 If a scheduled change request can not be applied, Unleash will send a notification to the person who scheduled it and to the person who created the change request.
-Unleash will also send an email to the person who scheduled it.

-When a scheduled change request is applied, the person who scheduled it will receive a notification.
+When a scheduled change request is applied, the person who scheduled it and the person who created it will each receive a notification.

 #### Edge cases: what happens when ...?